robertoschwald/check_mk_plugins/README.md

 # Netgear Smart Manage Pro Series Switch Fan Check
-netgear_smpro_fans is an extension to monitor fan status of Netgear NG700 Smart Managed Pro NG700 Series switches like the XS716T.
+netgear_smpro_fans is an extension to monitor fan status of NetgearSmart Managed Pro NG700 Series switches like the XS716T.
 This check is based on netgear_fans, but with changed OIDs, as the NETGEAR-BOXSERVICES-PRIVATE-MIB is different to the FASTPATH-BOXSERVICES-PRIVATE-MIB.

 The fans are auto-detected.